 Total | 7008 | 100 |

-Using Goal Seek, we can change the input value of one cell and see how the results change.
+Using Excel Goal Seek, we can change the input value of one cell and see how the results change.
 This would allow you to answer these types of questions.

 - How many more YES votes were needed to win the election?